Teamscale Integration for IntelliJ

-In order to get an updated view of the findings of a selected folder or a file after changes in a file system, for instance by switching to a new repository or branch, click the button in the Findings tool window.
+In order to get an updated view of the findings of a selected folder or a file after changes in a file system, for instance by switching to a new repository or branch, click the Refresh findings button in the Findings tool window.

-# Pre-commit Analysis
+# Pre-Commit Analysis

 The IntelliJ plug-in can be used to analyze changes prior to committing them to the repository.
 This functionality is called pre-commit analysis.
 Only the files changed since the last commit that is present on the Teamscale server are uploaded and analyzed by pre-commit analysis.
 To compute the delta, Teamscale connects to the version control system configured for the IDE project.
 Currently, supported version-control systems are Git and SVN.
-You can trigger the pre-commit analysis by selecting Teamscale > Upload Project for Pre-commit Analysis (as shown in the screenshot) from or via the shortcut »Alt+Shift+P«.
+You can trigger the pre-commit analysis by selecting Teamscale > Upload Project for Pre-Commit Analysis (as shown in the screenshot) from or via the shortcut »Alt+Shift+P«.

 IntelliJ reports the findings delta after a few seconds in the Pre-Commit Results tool window as shown in this screenshot:

 The new findings are also shown in the complete findings list as shown on the left side in the screenshot, however, the Pre-Commit Results view allows you to focus on the new findings.

 Under the hood, Teamscale handles the pre-commit upload as if it would be a new branch in the repository.
 After the upload, Teamscale shows findings from this virtual branch.
 To show findings from real repository branches again (e.g., after you switched to a different branch), disable the »Fetch Pre-Commit Results« toggle in the Teamscale menu.